 What is MapBiomas?

-We are a network of NGOs, Research Institutions and Tech Startup that produce and promote the use of qualified information to stewardship the land use and land cover in South America and other tropical and subtropical regions.
+We are a network of NGOs, Research Institutions and Technological Startups that produce and promote the use of qualified information for the administration of land use and land cover in South America and other tropical and subtropical regions.

-As a network, we are committed to generate data, methods, tools and information to qualify the understanding, analysis and decision-making on conservation and sustainable management of continental natural resources.
+As a network, we are committed to generating data, methods, tools and information to qualify the understanding, analysis and decision-making on conservation and sustainable management of continental natural resources.

-MapBiomas Chaco is an initiative that emerged as a continuation of the initiative in Brazil that involves a collaborative network of specialists from Argentina, Brazil, Paraguay and Bolivia, in topics such as land use, satellite remote sensing, GIS and programming.
-It uses cloud processing and automated classifiers developed and operated from the Google Earth Engine platform to generate a historical series of annual maps of land use and cover in the Gran Chaco Americano.
+MapBiomas Chaco is an initiative that arises as a continuation of the initiative in Brazil that integrates a collaborative network of specialists from Argentina, Brazil, Paraguay and Bolivia, in topics such as land use, satellite remote sensing, GIS and programming.
+It uses cloud processing and automated classifiers developed and operated from the Google Earth Engine platform to generate a historical series of annual land cover and land use maps of the American Gran Chaco.

-MapBiomas Chaco involves researchers and specialists in remote sensing, GIS, informatics, biomes and land uses in each of the participating countries (Argentina, Paraguay and Bolivia).
-The team from Argentina is coordinated by INTA, the team from Paraguay through GUYRA and the team from Bolivia by FAN.
-The teams work in coordination by processing the information in the cloud through the Google Earth Engine platform.
+MapBiomas Chaco involves researchers and specialists in remote sensing, GIS, computing, biomes, and land use from each of the participating countries (Argentina, Paraguay, and Bolivia).
+The Argentine team is coordinated from INTA, Paraguay's through GUYRA and Bolivia's from FAN.
+The teams work in coordination processing the information in the cloud through the Google Earth Engine platform.

 The maps can be downloaded directly on the platform through the link: Collection Maps

 Don't forget to download the legend codes at: [ Download ]

 It is also possible to download the data directly from Google Earth Engine when specific territorial or temporal breaks are needed.